City/Town: • Wichita |

 More Clubs

 But the horrible tragedies that occurred in the basement didn’t seem to put a dent in the string of nightlife ventures that would use the space.
-Over the next few years, it would become the Jungle Club 2004, Club Dreamz 2005, JC House of Rock 2005-2008, Club Delusionz 2013, Club Dimples 2014.
+Over the next few years, it would become the Jungle Club 2004, Club Dreamz 2005, JC House of Rock 2005-2008, Club Delusionz 2013, and Club Dimples 2014.

 Fire